 The Vocational Selective is intended to provide you with an opportunity to explore an area of medical practice of interest to you and which you might consider as a possible vocation.

 Along with the MD Research Project that precedes it, the Vocational Selective (VS) is a formal part of the curriculum that carries expectations of the activities you will undertake under the dedicated supervision of clinical supervisor(s).
-The VS is conducted within the Melbourne Medical School's network of clinical placement sites however, this is not the usual range of intern settings.
+The VS is conducted within the Melbourne Medical School's network of clinical placement sites, but not in the usual range of intern settings.
 As much as possible, you will experience the vocation in the same way as a Fellow of the discipline.

-- choose a discipline or context in which you feel you have unmet learning needs
+- choose a discipline in which you have a particular interest, or perhaps additional learning needs.

-- preference those proposed by a supervisor - 'Supervisor-initiated'.
+- preference those proposed by a supervisor - 'Supervisor-initiated' in Stage 1, for selected sites (including RVEEH, and the Melbourne Clinic)

-Those students who wish to organise their own Vocational Selective may approach practising clinicians who have a current affiliation with the Melbourne Medical School and ask if they will supervise them.
-Ideally, the student will have an existing mentoring relationship with this supervisor.
+Those students who wish to organise their own Vocational Selective may approach practising clinicians usually with a current affiliation with the Melbourne Medical School for selected sites, or external to Melbourne Medical School only by specific arrangement and with the approval of the clinical school and DME coordinator.

-PRIOR to approaching a proposed supervisor, students MUST check with the Clinical School or Department with which the proposed Supervisor is associated.
-This helps ensure the supervisory capacity of clinicians who are required for PCP2, PCP3 or Trainee Intern roles is not compromised.
+PRIOR to approaching a proposed supervisor, students MUST check with the Clinical School at the supervisor’s hospital.
+If the supervisor’s hospital does not have a clinical school, students MUST check with the Department with which the proposed Supervisor is associated This helps ensure the supervisory capacity of clinicians who are required for PCP2, PCP3 or Trainee Intern roles is not compromised.
 A list of relevant contacts is available here; with the form to be used for information gathering and approval of proposals located here.
 This form can be completed online or alternatively printed, completed in hardcopy and scanned for emailing.
 Clinical Schools and Departments will grant permission to approach prospective supervisors on a "first come, first served" basis.

 Students who do not wish to organise their own Vocational Selective are able to express their preferences for a pool of selectives initiated by individual supervisors, private clinics or hospital-based units.
-In choosing your preferences, make sure you:
+In stage 1, this will include any placements available at RVEEH and The Melbourne Clinic.
+Supervisor-initiated placements occur outside of the clinical schools.

 Example Weekly Schedules